-Number of new Covid-19 cases has increased in many countries amid the delta variant spreading.
+Number of new cases has increased in many countries amid the delta variant spreading.
 Importantly, the vaccines appear to be effective, as for example in the US, authorities have reported that virtually all new hospitalizations and deaths are among the unvaccinated people.
 With most of the elderly and risk groups fully vaccinated already, new strict lockdowns in western economies appear unlikely.
 Vaccine inequality remains high, though, with coverage being much weaker in most emerging economies.
-Read more in our latest Covid-19 Update, 29 July.

 ECB introduced a new strategy framework, with a symmetric 2% inflation target.
 ECB will aim for inflation to fluctuate around the 2% target, but the implementation will be more flexible compared to Fed’s Average Inflation Targeting (AIT), which requires inflation to overshoot the target after a period of below 2% inflation.
 ECB’s first meeting since the new strategy took effect was mostly about aligning the language to the review outcome.
-The main new element worth highlighting is a more dovish forward guidance stating that inflation has to reach 'two per cent well ahead of the end of the projection horizon and durably for the rest of the projection horizon' which compares 'to the end of the forecast horizon' previously.
-We see it as more of a change in wording rather than substance, since the change is more related to the duration of support rather than the size of monetary stimulus (see ECB Research: Stepping up on inflation ambitions, but not on tools).
+The main new element worth highlighting is the forward guidance on rates stating that inflation has to reach 'two per cent well ahead of the end of its projection horizon and durably for the rest of the projection horizon' which compares 'to the end of the forecast horizon' in June.
+This also means that the new strategy is more focused on the duration of the accommodative policy stance and not the size of the support.
+For more details see ECB Research: Stepping up on inflation ambitions, but not on tools.